Early Decisions Matter: Proximity Bias and Initial Trajectory Shaping in Non-Autoregressive Diffusion Language Models: Analysis on Temporal Dynamics in Non-Autoregressive Decoding

 Extending the spatial analysis to the temporal axis, we observe that unmasking exhibits a strong \textit{proximity bias}: once a token is revealed, nearby tokens tend to acquire high confidence, thus being denoised in close temporal proximity.
 When deterministic decoding is adopted in the NAR regime, once the final position is often unmasked first, the proximity bias causes subsequent denoising to propagate monotonically toward earlier positions.
 Figure~\ref{fig:unmask-pos-eos} confirms that newly unmasked tokens are strongly concentrated around positions unmasked in the previous step and that unmasking consistently begins at late positions and descends toward the prompt as diffusion progresses.
 This finding reveals that standard confidence-based NAR decoding collapses into a reverse-autoregressive process.

-\paragraph{Proximity bias propagates end-of-sequence dominance in NAR} Combining earlier findings of premature EOS selection and proximity bias, we find that the generation trajectory becomes strongly anchored by an early end-of-text decision, leaving insufficient capacity for meaningful content generation~\citep{kim2026rainbow}.
+\paragraph{Proximity bias propagates end-of-sequence dominance in NAR} Combining earlier findings of premature EOS selection and proximity bias, we find that the generation trajectory becomes strongly anchored by an early end-of-text decision.
+This aligns with the observation of \textit{EOS overflow}~\citep{kim2026rainbow}, where the model leaves insufficient capacity for meaningful content generation.
 As shown in Figure~\ref{fig:unmask-pos-eos}, the average proportion of EOS tokens among the unmasked tokens remains above 50\% for most diffusion steps, with valid content tokens emerging only in the final stages.
 This behavior is reflected in the effective token count: on average, out of 256 positions, 144.6 are occupied by EOS tokens, significantly reducing the model’s usable generation window.
 Crucially, this effect is amplified in a high-compute regime, where only a few tokens are unmasked per step, such that high-probability tokens like EOS dominate the available slots.
 In contrast, selecting a larger number of tokens per step~(i.e., low-compute regime) allows diverse non-EOS candidates to be included, thereby counteracting uncontrolled spatial collapse and reducing the average EOS count to 99.
 Consequently, this leads to relatively better performance in low-compute setups within the NAR regime.
 We discuss how this failure mode is mitigated in semi-AR or low-compute NAR regimes in Appendix~\ref{app:analysis-inference}.